ravendb/docs/version_2_5/docs/server/extending/bundles/scripted-index-results.markdown

 ##Example

-Lets assume that we have the following index:
+Let us assume that we have the following index:

 {CODE index_def@Server\Extending\Bundles\ScriptedIndexResults.cs /}